niskh/coding-probl/README.md

  <li><a href="https://www.quora.com/How-do-I-prepare-to-answer-design-questions-in-a-technical-interview?srid=TJq1&share=a7953f39">How do I prepare to answer design questions in a technical interview?</a></li>
  <li><a href="https://www.quora.com/How-do-I-approach-system-design-questions/answer/Gaurav-Sen-6?share=c00faeab&srid=2k4y">How do I approach system design questions?</a></li>
  <li><a href="http://qr.ae/TUptM7">What is a typical job interview at Google like?</a></li>
+ <li><a href="http://qr.ae/TUp9dT">Are most of the programming problems in technical interviews, at software companies like Google, equivalent to the hard, medium, or easy problems on HackerRank or LeetCode?
+Are you well prepared when you know how to solve the medium challenges?</a></li></ul>
  <br/>
  Here's a complete list of answers by  Gayle Laakmann McDowell,the author of Cracking the coding interview <br/>
  <ul>